Allicolyer/personal-website/_posts/2018-12-01-curiosity-machine.markdown

 {: .design-challenge}

 ### Aerospace
-In a partnership with Boeing, I worked with engineers to develop hands-on projects around what they work on at Boeing.
-In total, my team developed 21 design challenges and three videos to accompany each one.
-Below are three of challenges that I worked to develop.
+In a partnership with Boeing, I worked with engineers to develop hands-on projects based around the engineering work at Boeing.
+In total, my team developed 21 activities, each with three accompanying videos.
+Below are three of the challenges.

 | Safe Stopping Robot | Fuel Level Detector | SLS Inspired Rocket |
 |:-------------------:|:------------------------:|:-----------------:|